-See?
-Nothing fancy, no magic tricks (just one cool bit of time-lapse editing).
+Right?
+Nothing fancy, no magic tricks.
 And you’re left with a crispy, chewy, blistered pizza every time.

 Now get off the computer and fire up the grill.
 Thank me later.

 FTC Disclosure: As an Amazon Associate, I earn from qualifying purchases.
 Good.
 Food.
 Stories. receives a minuscule commission on all purchases made through Amazon links in our posts.